azurite/Dungeon-Generator/README.md

     health: 3,
     weapon: 4,
     nextlvl: 5,
-    player: 6
+    player: 6,
+    boss: 7
   }
 });
 ```
 This creates a dungeon map in form of a 2D array with the specified with and height.
 The number of iterations determines how many times the map get's split.
 Many iterations equal many small rooms, few iterations equal few big rooms.
 Try to play with these values to find the optimal dungeon size for you.

 The array gets filled with numbers which represent entities like a wall or a floor but also enemies or weapons.
 The wall and floor entity are mandatory.
-The rest is not requred and you can add "enemy" "health" "nextlvl" and "weapon" entities if you please.
+The rest is not requred and you can add "enemy" "health" "nextlvl" "weapon" and "boss" entities if you please.

 What you do with the data is totally up to you as long as you remember how it is stored: